RachitNigam19/Email-Spam-Detection/README.md

 # Email-Spam-Detection
 Email Spam Detection Using Machine Learning
-This will clasify the emails into two categories one spam another
+This will clasify the emails into two categories one spam another not spam